Big Beach Boutique II: Event

-Big Beach Boutique II was held on 13 July, 2002, a Saturday, and was planned to start at 6:30 pm.
+Big Boutique II, a second free concert, was held on Saturday 13 July 2002.
+It was again sponsored by Channel 4; Cook contributed £100,000 after another sponsor pulled out.
+The concert was promoted by the DJ Chris Moyles on BBC Radio 1 and adverts on London buses.
 There was a heat wave on the day, with the temperature reaching 28 C in the afternoon.
 Around 60,000 people were expected to attend, and Sussex Police allocated 50 officers.
+The concert was planned to start at 6:30 pm.

 By 2 pm, around 50,000 people had arrived in Brighton.
 The A23 road, the principal route between Brighton and London, was backed up past Gatwick Airport, more than 25 miles away.
 Traffic was also affected on the A27.
 Brighton's car parks were full, and cars were abandoned along the coast and roadside verges.
 More than 250,000 people arrived, doubling the city's population.
 The audience included the actors Simon Pegg, Nick Frost and John Simm.

 Many off-licences and pubs closed early after selling out their stock, and many in the audience had been drinking for hours.
 With no way to reach toilets, audience members urinated on the beach and shopfronts and in the sea.
 There were no crush barriers or ticketing system to limit the crowd size.

 Fearing a fatal crowd crush similar to the 1989 Hillsborough disaster, the police's priority became safety rather than crime.
 They mobilised an additional 220 officers and the Metropolitan Police offered assistance.
 Security staff at the water's edge abandoned their posts, and riot police on the groynes were withdrawn for their own safety.
 A Brighton Borough Council official said: "There was a sense that more and more people were pouring into Brighton, a great tide, and there was nothing we could do."

 The police considered cancelling the event, but feared this would trigger riots.
 According to Cook, the police feared that the happy drunken crowd would become "ugly" if the concert were cancelled.
 They allowed it to proceed on the condition that Cook finish 30 minutes early.
-In a live TV interview on the seafront balcony of the Grand Brighton Hotel, Cook said: "I'm quite scared."
+In a live TV interview on the seafront balcony of the Grand Brighton Hotel, Cook said he was scared.
 The concert was supported by the DJ Damian Harris, who was ordered to delay the start of his set.
 He said: "When I got on the stage it was very scary.
 I was trying not to look up too often because it was daunting."

 Cook opened his performance with "It Just Won't Do" by Tim Deluxe and ended with his remix of "Pure Shores" by All Saints.
 According to The Guardian, "the music was perfect" and "the crowd went into raptures".
 Cook left the stage at 10:30 pm, escorted by security to the Grand Brighton Hotel.
 In 2022, Mixmag described the event as the largest outdoor party ever to take place in the UK.